cloudmesh-community/book/chapters/class/516/week1-intro.md

 We provide in this document all the activities we do in each week.

+Sections marked with a :o2: are not yet released and are likely to be modified.

 ## Assignments

 All graded class assignments are posted at